Wayside: A Serial Novel - Episode 4

 “We want to buy more properties around the country where we can build additional Wayside communities.
 The acquisition of YOLO was just the beginning.
 We only have space for so many in our current community, but we’ve got a waitlist of people from all over the world who want to join us.
 We need to make room for them.”

-Another enthusiastic round of applause.
+Another enthusiastic round of applause followed at Bonfire Pavilion.

 Kevin slid into the empty seat next to Ben.
 “This is great news, man!
 You know you can call me if you need an investment firm to oversee everything, right?”